-3.0 FUNCTIONAL DESCRIPTION
+2.0 FUNCTIONAL DESCRIPTION

-The 24XX1025 supports a bidirectional 2-wire bus and data transmission protocol.
-A device that sends data onto the bus is defined as a transmitter and a device receiving data, as a receiver.
-The bus must be controlled by a master device which generates the Serial Clock (SCL), controls the bus access, and generates the Start and Stop conditions while the 24XX1025 works as a slave.
-Both master and slave can operate as a transmitter or receiver, but the master device determines which mode is activated.
+The 24XX64 supports a bidirectional, 2-wire bus and data transmission protocol.
+A device that sends data onto the bus is defined as transmitter, while a device receiving data is defined as a receiver.
+The bus has to be controlled by a master device which generates the Serial Clock (SCL), controls the bus access and generates the Start and Stop conditions, while the 24XX64 works as slave.
+Both master and slave can operate as transmitter or receiver, but the master device determines which mode is activated.

-4.0 BUS CHARACTERISTICS
+3.0 BUS CHARACTERISTICS